What is the True HI Gas Content in Massive Quiescent Galaxies in the Local Universe?: Results

 Due to its shallower sensitivity, the xGASS sample primarily probes the upper portion of the predicted \hi\ distribution.
-Despite this limitation, the fact that 83\% of xGASS galaxies are non-detections ($\log(M_{\textsc{Hi}}/M_\ast) \lesssim -1.8$) is consistent with our FAST results, which show a comparably high fraction of galaxies below this limit.
-The \addd\ sample exhibits a similarly high overall fraction of \hi-poor galaxies.Due to its deeper detection limits and smaller galaxy distances, however, \addd\ shows a significantly greater prevalence of systems below the xGASS detection limit.
+Despite this limitation, the fact that 83\% of xGASS galaxies are non-detections [$\log(M_{\textsc{Hi}}/M_\ast) \lesssim -1.8$] is consistent with our FAST results, which show a comparably high fraction of galaxies below this limit.
+The \addd\ sample exhibits a similarly high overall fraction of \hi-poor galaxies.
+Due to its deeper detection limits and smaller galaxy distances, however, \addd\ shows a significantly greater prevalence of systems below the xGASS detection limit.
 Furthermore, we find that $86\% \pm 11\%$ (56/65) of \addd\ galaxies fall in the \hi-poor category, compared to $63\% \pm 7\%$ (49/78) for the full FAST sample (errors represent Poisson uncertainties).

-The significant difference between the FAST and \addd\ samples immediately suggests a strong morphology dependence, given the \addd\ sample's exclusive composition of early-type galaxies.
-However, when we restrict our FAST sample to the 71 galaxies also classified as early-types, the \hi-poor fraction increases to $68\% \pm 8\%$ (48/71).
-This reduces the deviation from the \addd\ fraction to within $1\sigma$, indicating that morphology is a primary driver of \hi\ poverty, but that another factor may be amplifying the effect in the \addd\ sample.
+As is well established for the general galaxy population, \hi\ content strongly correlates with optical morphology, largely because morphology itself is tightly linked to star formation activity \citep[e.g.,][]{Fabello2011,Brown2015,Namiki2021,Castignani2022}.
+In this work, given the \addd\ sample's exclusive composition of early-type galaxies, the difference between the FAST and \addd\ samples suggests that the morphology-\hi\ content relation still exists even when star formation rate is constrained to be low.
+When we restrict our FAST sample to the 71 galaxies also classified as early-types, the \hi-poor fraction increases to $68\% \pm 8\%$ (48/71).
+This reduces the deviation from the \addd\ fraction to $1\sigma$, indicating that morphology plays a role in driving \hi\ poverty, but that another factor may be amplifying the effect in the \addd\ sample.
 That additional factor is likely environment.
 Sixteen of the 65 \addd\ galaxies are Virgo Cluster members.
 For the remaining 49 non-Virgo \addd\ galaxies, the \hi-poor fraction remains high at $84\% \pm 12\%$ (41/49), still significantly exceeding the value for our morphologically-matched FAST sample.
-This points to the environmental effects of rich clusters playing another significant role in reducing \hi\ gas.
 We will explore the dependencies on both morphology and environment in detail in the following subsections.